HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 #### protected void SelectTrack(int playerIndex, int trackIndex)
 Select a certain track of a certain stream to be used as the main track.
 This action will disable ABR, to enable it again you can use **EnableABR** API.
 The possible tracks can be obtained from the tracks returned from the method GetTracks.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### public void EnableCaptions(int playerIndex, bool enabled)
+Enables the captions of the stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### public HISPlayerCaptionTrack[] GetCaptionTrackList(int playerIndex)
+Provide information about all the captions of a certain stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### public int GetCaptionsCount(int playerIndex)
+Obtain the number of captions of a certain stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### public string GetCaptionID(int playerIndex, int ccTrackIndex)
+Obtain the ID of a certain caption of a certain player.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### public string GetCaptionLanguage(int playerIndex, int ccTrackIndex)
+Obtain the language of a certain caption of a certain player.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+### public void SelectCaptionTrack(int playerIndex, int ccTrackIndex)
+Select a certain caption of a certain stream to be used.
+Before using this functions is recommended to use GetCaptionTrackList in order to know all the information about the captions.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void EnableABR(int playerIndex)
 Enables the ABR to change automatically between tracks.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### protected void SetMaxBitrate(int playerIndex, int bitrate)
+Set a new maximum bitrate (in bits per second) of a specific track.
+This doesn’t disable ABR.
+The possible tracks can be obtained from the tracks returned from the method GetTracks.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### protected void SetMinBitrate(int playerIndex, int bitrate)
+Set a new minimum bitrate (in bits per second) of a specific track.
+This doesn’t disable ABR.
+The possible tracks can be obtained from the tracks returned from the method GetTracks.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void DisableABR(int playerIndex)
 Disables the ABR to prevent the player from changing tracks regardless of bandwidth.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.